 Programming Skills are a necessary tool in your arsenal as a Data Scientist!
 That’s because it is much easier to study and understand data in order to draw useful conclusions if you can use certain algorithms according to your needs.

-You can start testing your data skills with our free online data workshops: SQL for beginners, Data Analystics with Python and Web Scraping with Python.
+You can start testing your data skills with our free online data workshops: SQL for beginners, Data Analytics with Python and Web Scraping with Python.
 You can register here.

 3. Machine Learning: